Azure/PSRule.Rules.Azure/README.md

 ## Support

 This project uses GitHub Issues to track bugs and feature requests.
+Before logging an issue please see our [troubleshooting guide].

 Please search the existing issues before filing new issues to avoid duplicates.

 - For new issues, file your bug or feature request as a new [issue].